RichardoC/kube-audit-rest/README.md

 Want to get a kubernetes audit log without having the ability to configure the kube-api-server such as with EKS?
 Use kube-rest-audit

+## What this is
+A simple logger of requests to the k8s api.

+## What this isn't
+A filtering/redaction/forwarder system.
+That's for the user to do.

 ## Deploying

 ## Building